kb-dk/repository-mirror/README.md

 ### 3. The system queues the clone and pull operations

 Getting data from the repository according to 2 above.
-Running asynchronously using [ActiveMQ](#4-activemq)
+Running asynchronously using [ActiveMQ](#4-activemq) Multiple jobs per repository should not be permitted.
+The system should ensure this is impossible.

 ### 4. Upon successful cloning (3 above), the system queues loading and indexing of data

 1. Store in database (eXist)
-2. Ask for documents to index themselves
+2. Ask for documents to index
 3. Store the index documents in index (Solr)

 Some kind of pipeline implemented using [ActiveMQ](#4-activemq)